Certain requests and responses should be implemented by all BAPS3

 to the original request (up to encoding and escaping differences),

-as the third and later words of the WHAT
+as the third and later words of the WHAT response.

-The second word of the WHAT
+The second word of the WHAT response is a human-readable error

 message.
 Future revisions of the spec may define a structure for